-Here are five types of individual donations your nonprofit could pursue as part of your funding model:
+Here are four types of individual donations your nonprofit could pursue as part of your funding model:

 - Major donations: These consist of large, one-time donations from a wealthy individual.
-These gifts often make up 80% or more of a nonprofit’s total revenue.
+Over the last five years, gifts of over $1,000 have grown to make up 85% of the average nonprofit’s revenue.
 If you need help identifying prospective major donors, consider using prospect research wealth screening tools to assess your donors’ affinity and capacity to give.

-- Mid-sized donations: Mid-sized donations come in a higher quantity than their major counterparts, but are smaller in size.
+- Mid-sized donations: While smaller in size, nonprofits typically receive mid-sized donations more often.
 They can be made on a one-time or recurring basis (monthly, annually, etc).
-Many nonprofits seek out recurring gifts, in particular, as they add financial stability to an organization’s funding model.
+Because they are consistent and reliable, recurring gifts add financial stability to an organization’s funding model.

-- Fees for products/services: If your nonprofit provides goods or services, you can charge people fees in order to keep up your operation.
-This is a common practice for hospitals and other public health clinics.
+- Fees for products/services: Organizations like hospitals and other public health clinics often charge for provided goods and services to offset costs.
 To account for lower-income individuals, consider incorporating a sliding scale for your fees based on annual income.

 - Alumni: If you serve a large community with a high turnover rate (think universities, hospitals, etc), then consider reaching out to your alumni network.
 They’ve benefited from your services in the past, and chances are, they would love to help you continue supporting your mission.